 Leica M10 vs Sony A6000

 The Leica M10 (Typ 3656) and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in January 2017 and February 2014.
-The M10 is a rangefinder-style mirrorless, while the A6000 is a mirrorless interchangeable lens camera.
+The M10 is a rangefinder-focusing mirrorless, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and an APS-C (A6000) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.